milankl/LinLogQuantization.jl/README.md

-# LinLogQuantisation.jl
+# LinLogQuantization.jl
-Linear and logarithmic quantisation for Julia arrays
+Linear and logarithmic quantization for Julia arrays